sychan/kb_sdk_docs/source/references/troubleshooting.rst

     #END_CONSTRUCTOR

     #BEGIN YourFunctionName1
-    (This is were the implementation details of your functions go)
+    (This is where the implementation details of your functions go)
     #END YourFunctionName1